Cocycles of nilpotent quotients of free groups: Applications: simple proofs

-Now let us focus on the Johnson homomorphism of the mapping class group; see, e.g., \cite{Day,GL,Heap,Morita2} for the significance of this homomorphism.
-This section paraphrases \cite{Ki}, which describes the relation between the Johnson homomorphism and Massey products.
+Now let us focus on the Johnson homomorphisms of the mapping class groups of surfaces; see, e.g., \cite{Joh,Morita1,Day,GL,Heap,Morita2} for the significance of these homomorphisms.
+This section paraphrases \cite{Ki}, which describes the relation between the Johnson homomorphisms and Massey products.